image of pen in ink

 Erick Mertz is a writer and lifelong Pacific Northwest native, living in his hometown of Oregon City, Oregon.
 As a ghostwriter and editor with more than twenty years of experience, he has written memoirs, feature-length screenplays, and nonfiction for clients from all around the world.
 He is also an independent author, publishing the Black Springs Saga and Strange Air series of paranormal mysteries, the latter of which is set in the Pacific Northwest.
 He co-chaired the 2019 Willamette Writers Conference in Portland.

-Photo of Valerie IhsanValerie Ihsan
+Photo of Valerie IhsanValerie Ozgenc

-Valerie Ihsan, Transformative Accountability Coach, writes memoirs, women’s fiction, and nonfiction for writers.
+Valerie Ozgenc, Transformative Accountability Coach, writes memoirs, women’s fiction, and nonfiction for writers.
 She co-chaired the Eugene Chapter of Willamette Writers for over eight years, diagnoses manuscripts as a Certified Three Story Method Editor, and helps authors write memoirs.
 She podcasts at the Writer Craft Podcast, loves dogs and runs an annual transformational writing retreat and workshop in Marcola, OR.
 She lives in Oregon with her husband and three dogs.
 Contact her directly for speaking at your meeting or event.

 Photo of Bronwyn ScottBronwyn Scott